Somali Youth League: Trust Territory of Somaliland

-In 1945, the Potsdam conference was held, where it was decided not to return Italian Somaliland to Italy.
-The Somali Youth League had proposed a UN Trusteeship to lead Somalia to independence, under the condition that it was not under Italian administration and that the Trusteeship managed all Somali territories.
-In a memo to the UN the SYL stated: "We do not pretend we can stand on our own feet for the moment, but ask the United Nations Trusteeship council to decide questions relating to the formation, boundaries, and administration of a Somali Trust Territory known as Somalia, this territory to consist of all areas present predominantly populated by Somalis."In November 1949 the United Nations granted Italy trusteeship of the former Italian Somaliland.
+In 1945, the Potsdam Conference was held, where it was decided not to return Italian Somaliland to the control of Italy.
 The Somali Youth League was firmly against Italian return to Somalia in any form, and campaigned against the return of Italian rule with the slogan, "No matter what the color, a wolf is always a wolf."
+In the wake of this, the Somali Youth League had proposed a UN Trusteeship to aid Somalia's to independence, under the two preconditions that it was not under Italian administration and that the Trusteeship managed all the Somali inhabited territories.
+In a memo to the UN the SYL stated: "We do not pretend we can stand on our own feet for the moment, but ask the United Nations Trusteeship council to decide questions relating to the formation, boundaries, and administration of a Somali Trust Territory known as Somalia, this territory to consist of all areas present predominantly populated by Somalis."In November 1949 the United Nations decided to grant Italy trusteeship of the former Italian Somaliland.
 Before the Italians returned to Somalia, the SYL held a major summit in order to formulate a common policy and unified attitude toward the Trusteeship government.
-It was initially decided to launch an armed resistance, but after serious deliberation the league came to the conclusion that a more temperate course would be better for Somali citizens.
+It was initially decided to launch an armed resistance, but after serious deliberation the league came to the conclusion that a more 'temperate course' would be better for Somali citizens.
 Following the summits conclusion the SYL delivered a paper to the chief Italian administrator explaining its position.
 The League informed the administration that it would continue to agitate for independence and expressed hope that the new government would not resist SYL efforts.
-It was made clear that the organization was willing to cooperate with the Trusteeship authorities if they reciprocated.
-The League demanded that Arabic be made the official language of the Trusteeship instead of Italian and further requested that Italian government not bring back officials from the fascist era.
+It was made clear that the organization was willing to cooperate with the UN if they reciprocated.
+The SYL demanded that Arabic be made the official language of the Trusteeship instead of Italian and further requested that Italian government not bring back officials from the fascist era.

 The first half of AFIS's decade long rule would be marked by animosity and conflict between the Italian authorities and the Somali Youth League.
 Numerous SYL officials who had gained positions of prominence during the era of British Military Administration were either demoted, removed from their positions or imprisoned by Italians officials.
 These attempts to marginalize the league would lead to demonstrations across the country which were strongly repressed by the government, who had at the time come to decision not cooperate or concede to the SYL's plans.